-The b.friend project provides asylum seekers and refugees with one-to-one support.
-We match a volunteer with an asylum seeker or refugee for a period of up to one year, and equip them with the tools and support they need to meet regularly for companionship and support.
+We match a local volunteer with a Bristol-based asylum seeker or refugee, and they then meet weekly for a period of up to one year.
+We equip the volunteers with the tools and support they need in order to provide the companionship and encouragement that people need.

-Befriending is listening, drinking tea, laughing, being compassionate, hearing difficult stories, showing empathy, visiting a museum or art gallery, being committed, going for a walk together, learning from another culture… and it can have a profound impact on both the volunteer and the person they meet with!
+Befriending is listening, drinking tea, laughing, being compassionate, hearing difficult stories, showing empathy, visiting a museum or art gallery, being committed, going for a walk together, learning from another culture.
+It can have a profound impact on both the volunteer and the person they meet with!

 Yassar came to Bristol from Syria through the UN Resettlement Programme.
 Kevin lives in Bristol and wanted to welcome people arriving from different countries.
 Befriending has helped Yasser to improve his English and confidence and has helped Kevin to learn about another culture and even get to know the city he lives in better.